MicrosoftDocs/VBA-Docs/api/PowerPoint.Application.SlideShowNextBuild.md

 ## Remarks

-For information about using events with the  **Application** object, see[How to: Use Events with the Application Object](../powerpoint/How-to/use-events-with-the-application-object.md).
+For information about using events with the  **Application** object, see [How to: Use Events with the Application Object](../powerpoint/How-to/use-events-with-the-application-object.md).

 ## Example